Skip to content

 • Hard drive issues.
 If you have error codes such as E201, E101, etc. these codes are often caused by a faulty or corrupted hard drive.
 Some other things that indicate possible hard drive issues are the green screen of death (the TV just shows the green startup screen), no display on the TV, games freezing, etc. Unfortunately, it's not as easy to replace hard drives on these consoles as it is on things like laptop computers.
 The system software has to be loaded onto the hard drive and unfortunately, that is not provided by Microsoft.

 • Won't turn on.
 Sometimes an Xbox One S won't even turn on.
-Unlike the original Xbox One the S has an internal power supply.
+Unlike the original Xbox One the Xbox One S has an internal power supply.
 This power supply can be the cause of not turning on but it could also be other things such as the power button, the RF board or even other components on the motherboard.

 Xbox-One-S-Southbridge